 Bob Baur, Ph.D., chief global economist

-After the peak, the economy starts to cool again, and growth falls back for a while—that’s a recession.
-Businesses and consumers become more cautious.
-Some weaker businesses might even close.
-Eventually, after the worst is over, the economy starts heating back up, growth returns, and the cycle starts over.
+Eventually, after the worst is over, the economy starts heating back up, growth returns, and the cycle begins again.

 How do we know when we’re in a recession?

-Typically, economists will say a recession is happening when GDP has declined for two consecutive quarters.
+Typically, economists call a recession when GDP has declined for two consecutive quarters.

 “A committee at the National Bureau of Economic Research (NBER) is responsible for officially declaring when recessions start and end,” Baur says.